 But planning a new company or initiative (or a digital transformation strategic plan) involves a much greater degree of uncertainty.
 Planning for innovation is inherently unpredictable and risky.
 It calls for a kind of planning that questions all assumptions.
 In fact, the goal of such a plan should not be to dictate the path of action but rather to deliberately vet assumptions and replace them with verifiable insights.

-[Pull quote: “…discovery-driven planning systematically converts assumptions into knowledge as a strategic venture unfolds.
+[Pull quote: “…Discovery-driven planning systematically converts assumptions into knowledge as a strategic venture unfolds.
 When new data are uncovered, they are incorporated into the evolving plan.
 The real potential of the venture is discovered as it develops.
 McGrath and MacMillan.
 Creating a digital transformation strategy is like undertaking a new venture in that it takes you into unexplored territory.
 The smartest way to plan for an uncharted journey is to discover the chart as you go.…

-What you need to unlearn to develop a digital transformation strategy
+What you need to unlearn to develop a digital transformation game plan

 Taking a discovery-driven approach to digital transformation means articulating a clear goal but staying open to different ways of getting there.
 It also means undertaking small pilot tests to see what works and what doesn’t, and keeping an eye out for quick wins you can leverage.
 Above all, it means operating in a mode of continual learning, evaluation, and re-strategizing.

-Here are five practices from conventional, platform-based planning you must abandon before you can do digital transformation well:
+Here are five practices from conventional, platform-based planning you must abandon before you can execute a digital transformation strategic plan well:

-- Creating a plan that’s etched in stone.
-Strategic planning is tough, expensive work.
+1. Creating a plan that’s etched in stone: Strategic planning is tough, expensive work.
 Many small and medium-sized businesses invest thousands of dollars to develop detailed, beautifully presented planning documents.
 Once that document has been created, the temptation is to view it as complete and static, as if it were a polished stone tablet.

-A digital transformation strategy can never rest on the shelf.
+A digital transformation game plan can never rest on the shelf.
 It’s a document that must live and breathe among the team.
 As initiatives unfold, generating new data, the plan must be frequently updated.

-- Allocating a fixed budget.
-Many owners of SMBs confuse digital spending with IT spending.
+2. Allocating a fixed budget: Many owners of SMBs confuse digital spending with IT spending.
 That’s like equating the cost of running a car with the costs of operating it.
-When you invest in digital strategies, you’re not just acquiring new technology; you’re revolutionizing the way you do business.
-That means you need a budget that, like your plan, can be flexible.
+When you invest in creating a digital transformation strategy, you’re not just acquiring new technology; you’re revolutionizing the way you do business.
+That means you need a budget that, like your plan, can be flexible and discovery-driven.
 It should be designed to allow for frequent check-ins so you can re-evaluate your budget assumptions and redistribute funds as needed.

 That doesn’t mean the sky’s the limit for digital initiatives.
 A wise practice is to set a cap on the funds you’re willing to spend on a particular pilot project.
 Think of this as the cost you’re committing to learning, and factor the value of the knowledge gained into your ROI calculations.

-- Overlying on historical data.
-The key to discovery-driven planning is collecting and analyzing data in real-time so you can continually generate new insights to support your strategy.
-One of the first steps in any digital transformation strategy should be to set up systems for gathering data and making sense of it.
+3. Overlying on historical data: The key to discovery-driven digital transformation planning is collecting and analyzing data in real-time so you can continually generate new insights to support your strategy.
+One of the first steps in any digital transformation game plan should be to set up systems for gathering data and making sense of it.
 Yesterday’s data won’t necessarily guide you to tomorrow’s breakthroughs.

-- Assuming your team will get behind the plan.
-Conventional strategic plans tend to be aspirational but not necessarily innovative.
+4. Assuming your team will get behind the plan: Conventional strategic plans tend to be aspirational but not necessarily innovative.
 In most cases, they operate within existing paradigms and aim to build predictably on past successes.
-In contrast, a plan for digital transformation puts forward radical ideas.
+In contrast, a plan for discovery-driven digital transformation puts forward radical ideas.
 It introduces change with a capital C.

 Consequently, team members used to nodding their way through the annual planning document may find themselves surprised and challenged.
 They may feel uncomfortable, even threatened, by the process of transforming familiar business processes.
 To gain their buy-in, you’ll want to think about not just what goes into your plan but also about how you’ll socialize the strategy and get people excited about it.

-- Outsourcing the entire strategic planning process.
-Yes, creating a digital transformation strategy takes expertise and time.
+5. Outsourcing the entire strategic planning process: Yes, creating a digital transformation strategy takes expertise and time.
 And for these reasons, it’s not recommended as a DIY project.
 As someone embedded in the business, you’ll need outsider eyes that can view challenges and opportunities from a fresh perspective.